-The mission of the University of Iowa Prevention Research Center for Rural Health (PRC-RH) is to improve the health of rural communities in Iowa, the surrounding states and the U.S. The PRC-RH has three main thematic areas of focus:
+The mission of the University of Iowa Prevention Research Center for Rural Health (PRC-RH) is to address disparities in and across Midwestern communities to promote wellbeing.
+Our vision is to advance health equity through collaborations that transform social, structural, and environmental health conditions.
+The PRC-RH has three thematic areas of focus:

-The primary objectives of the pilot project program are to encourage the development of new research projects that advance one or more of the main thematic foci of the PRC-RH listed above.
+The primary objective of the pilot research program is to encourage the development of new research projects that advance one or more of the main thematic foci of the PRC-RH listed above.
 We are particularly interested in pilot research projects focusing on Iowa communities and that partner with community organizations or community members in the development, implementation, and/or evaluation of the project.
 We intend to fund projects that have potential to produce results that can serve as preliminary data for submission of a future NIH R21, RO1 or equivalent grant mechanism.

-One award will be given for the funding cycle.
-The pilot project will be limited to a maximum budget of $20,000 (direct) and must be implemented within a year (June 1, 2020-May 31, 2021).
+One award will be given for the 2023-2024 funding cycle.
+The pilot project will be limited to a maximum budget of $20,000 in direct costs and must be completed within a year (June 1, 2023-May 31, 2024).
+No carryover or extensions will be available.
 Funding is available for the usual categories of cost in an NIH grant, such as salary and fringe for research assistants, supplies, equipment, data analysis cost, participant remuneration, travel associated with research (but not to attend professional meetings), and office expenses.
-Faculty salary support is not eligible under this pilot project program.
+Faculty salary support is not eligible under this pilot research program.
 No funds can be included for indirect costs.

 Applications will follow the general NIH guidelines for research proposals.
 The proposal should be organized as follows:

 (Note: Principal and Co-Investigators)